 Edgar is a social media automation tool brought to you by yours truly!
 He’s the ONLY tool designed specifically to prevent your updates from going to waste, so each and every one is able to find as big an audience as possible while giving you more freedom than ever.
 How does Edgar do the wonderful things that he does?
 Meet him here and see for yourself!

 LKR grew thanks in huge part to two things: social media and social media automation.
 Sprout Social rises above the other social media automation tools by providing a very user-friendly interface plus readable data so we can see what’s working and what’s falling flat.
 You can even get a free 30-day trial.

-Hootsuite is the insanely popular social media automation tool we talk a lot about inside Social Media Marketer.
+Hootsuite is the insanely popular social media automation tool.
 Hootsuite lets you manage various social media networks all in one dashboard allowing you to focus on other aspects of your business.

 Buffer is a free social media management tool geared towards automatically sharing your queued up guest posts throughout the day so that you’re never oversaturating anyone’s Twitter or Facebook feed with too many updates.
 Add any article, picture or video you come across on the web to your Buffer queue.
 From there, it can be shared automagically to Facebook, Twitter, LinkedIn and other social networks.
 The paid plan gives you unlimited posts in your queue plus more users to manage it.

 There’s no denying it: a good blog has good images.
 But if we paid a stock photo company for one photo per blog post, we’d be looking at a hefty monthly bill.
 Instead of shelling out that dough, we use Flickr to keep the company from infringing on any copyright laws (yes, those are real and they DO get prosecuted).
 Flickr’s advanced search lets you easily find and download photos that photographers have allowed for use on your blog, or even commercial use — for free!